iiab/iiab/roles/azuracast/README.rst

 Azuracast README
 ==========

-This 'azuracast' playbook adds `Azuracast <https://azuracast.com/>`_ to Internet-in-a-Box (IIAB) for network radio station fnctionality.
+This 'azuracast' playbook adds `Azuracast <https://azuracast.com/>`_ to Internet-in-a-Box (IIAB) for network radio station functionality.
 With 'azuracast', one can schedule podcasts, music, and even do live streaming of audio content.
 A variety of streaming formats are supported.

 Currently, this will only run on Ubuntu 18.04, Debian 9, Debian 10.
 This will not run on raspberry pi.